prometheus/docs/content/docs/guides/node-exporter.md

 # etc.
 ```

 Success!
-The node exporter is now exposing metrics that Prometheus can scrape, including a wide variety of system metrics further down in the output (prefixed with `node_`).
+The Node Exporter is now exposing metrics that Prometheus can scrape, including a wide variety of system metrics further down in the output (prefixed with `node_`).
 To view those metrics (along with help and type information):

 ```bash
 curl http://localhost:9100/metrics | grep "node_*"